 In this paper, we are guided by a set of simplifying assumptions in order to reveal the principal features of the interplay between a monopole and chiral matter.
 We focus on a QED-like theory containing dynamical gauge fields, but non-dynamical axial fields.
 The monopole is assumed to have a finite size $a$ with a solid surface at this radius preventing the flow of both in- and out-going currents.
-We consider hot matter with its temperature $T$ serving as the largest energy scale\footnote{We are working in units where $\hbar = c = k_B = 1$.} in the system, such that $aT\gg 1$, and assume that the electric and axial number densities satisfy $|n|, |n_5|\ll T^3$.
+We consider uniform hot matter with its temperature $T$ serving as the largest energy scale\footnote{We are working in units where $\hbar = c = k_B = 1$.} in the system, such that $aT\gg 1$, and assume that the electric and axial number densities satisfy $|n|, |n_5|\ll T^3$.
 This makes it possible to utilize a gradient expansion to lowest order, even in the vicinity of the monopole.
 While the axial charge is expected to decay due to finite mass effects, we assume that this process is very slow, taking much longer than chiral dyon formation.\footnote{We also note in passing that the CME is argued to be absent in exact equilibrium \cite{Kharzeev:2013ffa, Landsteiner:2012kd, Yamamoto:2015fxa, Zubkov:2016tcp}.}\, The effects due to non-linearities in the densities and/or powers of the magnetic field will be omitted as well.
 Under these assumptions, linear perturbations in the temperature decouple from the density perturbations and can be ignored.